emiliehwolf/100-days-of-code/log.md

 ### Day 20, Tuesday, June 13, 2017, 10:50PM
 Most of my things are packed, and I don't even have a desk to sit at right now.
 I spent my hour today optimizing photos I took of my library book so I can easily access the material in the future.
 I expect to be approved for the next Coursera class soon.

+### Day 21, Friday, June 16, 2017, 8:19PM
+**Today's Progress:** The last couple of days were moving days.
+Today I woke up in my new place, fixed my bicycle, and secured a job interview for next week (not data science related however).
+For my one hour of coding, I started watching the lectures for Week 1 of Reproducible Research and saved any pertinent links to my dropmark.

+**Thoughts:** Reproduciblity seems to be tied to workflow and documenting all the steps.
+I think I've already been doing this during programming assignments throughout the classes and when I make study guides, but the way I'm doing it now is probably slower than it should be.
+I hope to soon learn R Markdown and quickly and easily convert it to HTML or Github markdown.
+Not sure what the package knitr does, but I hope it makes documenting my analysis much easier in the coming weeks.

+**Links to similar topics:** http://emiliehwolf.dropmark.com/427669/10734737 http://emiliehwolf.dropmark.com/427669/10718231